1 dead, 2 wounded, 1 extremely critically, in Philadelphia

-PHILADELPHIA (AP) - One man was killed and two other males wounded, one left in extremely critical condition, in a shooting in Philadelphia, police said.
+PHILADELPHIA (AP) - One man was killed and two others wounded, one left in extremely critical condition, in a shooting in Philadelphia, police said.

 A 21-year-old man was shot in the head just after 3:30 p.m.
 Sunday in northeast Philadelphia and pronounced dead a little over an hour later at Temple University Hospital, a police spokesman said.

 Another male was shot in the face and taken to the hospital in extremely critical condition, he said.
-Another male victim hit in the leg was taken to St Christopher’s Hospital for Children.
+A 22-year-old man hit in the leg was taken to St Christopher’s Hospital for Children but was to be transferred to Temple University Hospital in stable condition.

 No immediate arrests were made and no weapons had been recovered, police said.